sgratzl/slack-cleaner/README.md

-  --log                Create a log file in the current directory --quiet              Run quietly, does not log messages deleted --rate RATE          Delay between API calls (in seconds) --message            Delete messages
+  --log                Create a log file in the current directory --quiet              Run quietly, does not log messages deleted --rate RATE          Delay between API calls (in seconds) --as_user            Pass true to delete the message as the authed user.
+Bot
+                       users in this context are considered authed users.
+  --message            Delete messages
   --file               Delete files
   --purge PURGE        Purge messages from all channels